panteleymonchuk/todo-list/README.md

-Simple todo list.
+Simple todo list with create-react-app

-Used technology: react
+Used technology:
+* react
+* sass

+repository: github only